-The Student Amenities and Recreation Unit arranges distribution of bus, rail and ferry concessions.
+The Student Amenities and Recreation Section arranges distribution of bus, rail and ferry concessions.
 For the peak period during the week preceding and the first week of Session 1 distribution is at a location to be decided.
 Students should watch for notices around the campus announcing the distribution centre.

-For the rest of the year students seeking authorization for travel concessions, including planes, should enquire at SARU, Hut B, (extension 2617) or the Enquiry Desk, Chancellery, (extension 2251).
+For the rest of the year students seeking authorization for travel concessions, including planes, should enquire at the section (extension 2617) or the Enquiry Desk, Chancellery (extension 2251).